 - Theft, breaking and entering.

-But, when you do a criminal records check, usually will not be able to find out if they has had any infractions like moving violations:
+But, when you do a criminal records check, usually will not be able to find out if they have had any infractions like moving violations:

 - Speeding tickets.